 The Pembroke Welsh Corgi is much smaller than the German Shepherd.
 There is little size variation between males and females.
 Both should appear strong and sturdy, with an alert and intelligent expression.

 Males can weigh 27-30 pounds and females 25-28 pounds.
 Both sexes stand between 10-12 inches tall at the shoulder.

-The coat comes in shades of red, sable, fawn, black and tan—with or without white markings on area such as the face, chest and legs.
+The coat comes in shades of red, sable, fawn, black and tan with or without white markings on the face, chest and legs.

 The corgi has a thick double coat that is prone to shedding year-round, and especially in the warm months.
-Regular grooming is a must, and daily grooming may be needed to keep the shedding under control.
+Regular grooming is a must.
+Daily grooming may be needed to keep the shedding under control.

 Generally, Corman shepherds are relatively short at 12-15 inches in height at the shoulder.
 The weight range is broad, usually between 25 and 65 pounds.

 Like both parent breeds, expect your Corman to have a dense double coat that sheds a fair amount and requires regular brushing.

 Colors and markings can be inherited from either parent, and are usually a combination of brown, black and white.